9 mins read

-Note: this replaces the original PAS 2030 scheme update technical bulletin dated 21 May 2025 and the 30 June 2025 update
+Note: this replaces the original PAS 2030 scheme update technical bulletin dated 21 May 2025 and the 30 June 2025 and 9 January 2026 updates

 1. Introduction

 This bulletin must be read in conjunction with PAS 2031:2019 Certification of energy efficiency measure installation in existing buildings and insulation in residential park homes.
-Further improvements to PAS 2031 have been identified to harmonise the activities of the CBs that will be taken into account at the next revision of the specification.
+Further improvements to PAS 2031 have been identified to enhance the activities of the CBs that will be taken into account at the next revision of the specification.
 In the meantime, CBs accredited for certifying PAS 2030 installers are required, in addition to the requirements for accreditation set out in ISO/IEC 17065 and PAS 2031, to take account of the specific requirements set out below.
-CBs also need to ensure that all other relevant obligations and requirements that apply to these activities are met e.g. compliance with Building Regulations.
+CBs also need to ensure that all other relevant obligations and requirements that apply to these activities are met, e.g. compliance with Building Regulations.

 2. Specific requirements (applicable to all EEM unless indicated)